txt/se20/docs/l03test.md

   - Infinitely good tests are infinitely expensive
 - Software works (usually).
 Why?
 How can we exploit that?

+## Quotes

+- f u cn rd ths, u cn gt a gd jb n sftwr tstng.<br>
+  - Anonymous
+- "Program testing can be a very effective way to show the presence of bugs, but is hopelessly inadequate for showing their absence."<br>
+  -  Edsger Dijkstra
+- If debugging is the process of removing bugs, then programming must be the process of putting them in.<br>
+  - Edsger Dijkstra
+- Beware of bugs in the above code; I have only proved it correct, not tried it.<br>
+  - Donald Knuth
+- ... it is a fundamental principle of testing that you must know in advance the answer each test case is supposed to produce.
+If you don't, you are not testing; you are experimenting."<br>
+  - Kernighan and Plauger
+- Debugging is like a mystery novel where you are both the detective and the murderer.
+  - Anon
+- It was on one of my journeys between the EDSAC room and the punching equipment that ‘hesitating at the angles of stairs the realization came over me with full force that a good part of the remainder of my life was going to be spent in find- ing errors in my own programs.
+  - Maurice Wilkes

 ## History

 Testing had to be invented